nga-lter/nga-im-docs/nga-dataset-best-practices.md

 6 | Below detection limit | Value is below the detection limit of the analytical methods applied 7 | Missing data | Used as a placeholder when data are missing

+Thanks for reading and following these best practices.